BetterBuiltFool/event_handler/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Event handler is written in pure python, with no system dependencies, and should be OS-agnostic.
+Simple events is written in pure python, with no system dependencies, and should be OS-agnostic.

 ### Installation

-Event handler can be installed from the [PyPI][pypi-url] using [pip][pip-url]:
+Simple events can be installed from the [PyPI][pypi-url] using [pip][pip-url]:

 ```sh
 pip install simple_events